1989 Tiananmen Square protests and massacre: Gathering momentum

 On the evening of 17 May, the PSC met at Zhongnanhai to finalize plans for martial law.
 At the meeting, Zhao announced that he was ready to "take leave", citing he could not bring himself to carry out martial law.
 The elders in attendance at the meeting, Bo Yibo and Yang Shangkun, urged the PSC to follow Deng's orders.
-Zhao did not consider the inconclusive PSC vote to have legally binding implications for martial law; Yang Shangkun, in his capacity as Vice Chairman of the Central Military Commission, mobilized the military to move into the capital.
+Zhao did not consider the inconclusive PSC vote to have legally binding implications for martial law; Yang Shangkun, in his capacity as Vice Chairman of the Central Military Commission, mobilised the military to move into the capital.

 Li Peng met with students for the first time on 18 May in an attempt to placate public concern over the hunger strike.
 During the talks, student leaders again demanded that the government rescind the 26 April Editorial and affirm the student movement as "patriotic".
 Li Peng said the government's main concern was sending the hunger strikers to hospitals.
 The discussions were confrontational and yielded little substantive progress, but gained student leaders prominent airtime on national television.
 By this point, those calling for the overthrow of the party and Li Peng and Deng became prominent both in Beijing and in other cities.
-Slogans targeted Deng personally, for instance calling him the "power behind the throne".

 In the early morning of 19 May, Zhao Ziyang went to Tiananmen in what became his political swan song.
 He was accompanied by Wen Jiabao.
 Li Peng also went to the square but left shortly thereafter.
 At 4:50 am Zhao made a speech with a bullhorn to a crowd of students, urging them to end the hunger strike.
 He told the students that they were still young and urged them to stay healthy and not to sacrifice themselves without due concern for their futures.
 Zhao's emotional speech was applauded by some students.
 It would be his last public appearance.

-On 19 May, the PSC met with military leaders and party elders.
-Deng presided over the meeting and said that martial law was the only option.
-At the meeting, Deng declared that he was "mistaken" in choosing Hu Yaobang and Zhao Ziyang as his successors and resolved to remove Zhao from his position as general secretary.
-Deng also vowed to deal resolutely with Zhao's supporters and begin propaganda work.